cakmakemre/PHPLabs/TO-DO List/readme.md

 # TO DO List

-TO-DO list is a web app that manage your daily tasks.
+TO-DO list is a web app that helps you to manage your daily tasks.

   - Tasks come from database.
   - User can add & delete the tasks.